 - La Résistance: Both Don Camillo and Peppone were antifascist partisans in the war and fought on the same side.
 They still were bickering though.

-- In the books, Don Camillo was no partisan, although he did hide people from the Germans and celebrated Mass for the partisans.
+- In the books, Don Camillo wasn't exactly a partisan, although he did hide people from the Germans and celebrated Mass for the partisans in the mountains (and kept a lot of weapons and ammunition).
 Guareschi also does not romanticize the Guerra Clandestina - some ex-partisans are shown to have used the war as a pretext to settle private scores, to steal and even murder.
-Though Peppone and his group are portrayed as having behaved honorably (apart from stealing a coopful of chickens to celebrate victory).
+However Peppone and his group are portrayed as having behaved honorably (apart from stealing a coopful of chickens to celebrate victory).
 For instance, they did get their hands on a treasure stolen by the Germans (on the rationale that otherwise the British soldiers in the area would have taken it), but used it entirely to build the House of the People and Don Camillo's kindergarten for the good of the entire town.
+Granted, they only used the treasure to build Don Camillo's kindergarten under the threat of a sub-machine gun, but otherwise they would have used all of the money for the House of the People, not for themselves.

 - Star-Crossed Lovers: The lovers from the first movie: One is from a rich Catholic family, and one from a poor Communist family.
 Both families living next to each other and fighting all the time.
 Of course both fall in love, and in the end they try to commit suicide together.
 Even with a shout out to Romeo and Juliet in the narration, the story is clearly copied from Ovid's Pyramus and Thisbe (they are separated by a wall with a crack in it).